solfridhj/rule-engine/README.md

 --scopes /subscriptions/{{subId}}/resourceGroups/test-group-dev  \
 --json-auth

-The cosmos DB key also has to be manually configured (note, there are better options than key).
+The cosmos DB key also has to be manually configured (note, there are better options than key), so it's set as as a secret, COSMOS_DB_KEY, which is just one of the keys to access the DB.